-- Information concerning sexual violence is placed on the College's 7th floor.
+• Information concerning sexual violence is placed on the College's 7th floor.
 The cafeteria, bookstore and student services office are located on that floor.
 Informational brochures are placed on a wall display.
 Examples of brochures include.
-If It Doesn't Feel Right it May Not Be Right, Key Facts about Sexual Violence on Campus and We Talk About Sexual Assault.
-All brochures noted were provided by the Connecticut Alliance to End Sexual Violence Also provided to student are materials from Interval House and a CCC Fact Sheet which includes contact information for the Dean of Students, Title IX Coordinator, CCC Public Safety, Counseling and the CONNSAC 24 hour hotline number. - Sexual assault and awareness materials are available on an ongoing basis at the Welcome Center, Student Services and the Counseling Center.
+If It Doesn't Feel Right It May Not Be Right, Key Facts about Sexual Violence on Campus and We Talk About Sexual Assault.
+All brochures noted were provided by the Connecticut Alliance to End Sexual Violence Also provided to student are materials from Interval House and a CCC Fact Sheet which includes contact information for the Dean of Students, Title IX Coordinator, CCC Public Safety, Counseling and the CONNSAC 24-hour hotline number.

-- The College on hall monitors and its Facebook page posted White House public service announcements on the topic of sexual violence along with information about available CCC resources - All students were emailed information regarding the campus's sexual assault advocate.
+- Sexual assault and awareness materials are available on an ongoing basis at the Welcome Center, Student Services and the Counseling Center. - Public service announcements on the topic of sexual violence along with information about available CCC resources - All students were emailed information regarding the campus's sexual assault advocate.
 This advocate is provided as part of our agreement with the New Britain YWCA Sexual Assault Center - At the College's annual women's conference held September 2015 the New Britain YWCA as well at Interval House set up information resource tables. - Information on sexual assault and violence is placed in the Student Handbook and the College Catalogue.